 - Vacuum out all the old refrigerant before refilling it.

 - Pressurize your car's AC system and test for mico-leaks.

 Unfortunately R12 freon is no longer available.
 If your car or truck was made before 1994 you must convert your entire AC system to the new R134a standard.
 This involves replacing dozens of seals and several AC auto parts.
 R134a is a more highly pressurized and much more efficient refrigerant pound for pound than R12.
 Most classic car AC compressors and condensers cannot withstand the intense pressure required and choose to add about 25% less freon to accommodate older systems.
 This means your AC may not cool as well as it used to.
 Converting your R12 system to R134a is a big job so stop by AA Affordable Auto Repair, Towing, and Locksmith today and talk with our mechanics about getting the job done right.
-Visit us today at 60 Schanck Rd."Is Used Freon Ok?"
+Visit us today at 60 Schanck Rd, Unit A."Is Used Freon Ok?"

 Many auto repair shops resell used AC refrigerant.
 The old freon is cleaned using a specialized recovery machine that removes contaminants.
 Used freon provided by AA Affordable Auto Repair, Towing, and Locksmith works just as well as new freon after it's cleaned.
 Accepting used freon is a great way to help minimize the impact freon has on the environment.

 Freon gas becomes a liquid when pressurized inside your car's A/C system but returns to its gaseous state as it leaks out.
 Many drivers in Freehold are completely unaware that they are losing freon until the day when they turn on the car's AC and find only warm air blows out.
 Call 732-303-0175 and ask any of our auto repair specialists about recharging your car's AC.
-Stop by our store at 60 Schanck Rd and we will show you the best AC recharging options for your car.
+Stop by our store at 60 Schanck Rd, Unit A and we will show you the best AC recharging options for your car.